Obtaining your mortgage support letter can be a tough task, however Sykes are here with a quick, free service...

-There are many things to consider when you’re thinking of buying a holiday let, and having an EPC is one of them.
+There are many things to consider when you’re thinking of buying a holiday let, and having an Energy Performance Certificate (EPC) is one of them.

-An EPC, or Energy Performance Certificate, is a mandatory document that you must have available when owning any building in the UK.
-It states how energy efficient your building is and what impact it is having on the environment.
+An EPC is a mandatory document that you must have available when owning any building in the UK.
+It states how energy efficient your building is, and what impact it is having on the environment.

-EPC stands for Energy Performance Certificate, it’s a compulsory scheme put in place to try and better energy efficiency across the EU – every building must have one.
-It tells you how energy efficient your building is on a scale of A (most efficient) to G (least efficient), as well as the environmental impact that your property could have.
+EPC stands for Energy Performance Certificate.
+This is a compulsory document put in place to try and improve energy efficiency across the UK – every building must have one by law.
+An EPC tells you how energy efficient your building is on a scale of A (most efficient) to G (least efficient), as well as the environmental impact that your property could have.

 An Energy Performance Certificate is divided into four segments:

 An Energy Performance Certificate is valid for 10 years after each assessment.
 As EPCs were made mandatory in 2008, your property may still have a certificate.